Alfresco/docs-alfresco/content-services/latest/install/zip/amp.md

 ### Viewing module packages

 AMPs are used to package customizations and extensions for deployment.
-Use the **Module Browser** page to view all the AMPs that have been applied to Alfresco Content Services.
+Use the **Module Browser** page to view all the AMPs that have been applied to Content Services.

-1. Start Alfresco Content Services.
+1. Start Content Services.
 2. Click **Admin Tools** then **Module Browser**.

     The Module Browser page shows a list of all the module packages that are either pre-configured in an out-of-the-box installation or applied by the user, along with the description and version number.